sijieaaa/OpenCodeRunner/README.md

 ## Usage
 #### 1. (Optional) Start OpenCodeRunner Server
 You can use `firejail` `uvicorn` to start the OpenCodeRunner server for remotely code execution.
-You can set trusted API keys in [.env](.env).
+You can set server/client API keys in [.env](.env).
 ```bash
 # Under the repo's root `OpenCodeRunner/` directory
 firejail && uvicorn opencoderunner.server:app --host 0.0.0.0 --port 8000 --reload